MockTab

 Is this spyware?
 The privacy prompts sound suspicious.

 No. MockTab makes no network calls, ships no telemetry, and declares zero data collection in its privacy manifest.
-MockTab ships under GPL-3; with its source available from GitHub . macOS forces both prompts on every third-party tablet driver: Accessibility lets MockTab inject pen pressure into other apps, and Input Monitoring lets it read raw HID reports from your tablet.
+MockTab ships under GPL-3, with its source available on GitHub. macOS forces both prompts on every third-party tablet driver: Accessibility lets MockTab inject pen pressure into other apps, and Input Monitoring lets it read raw HID reports from your tablet.

 Can MockTab run alongside Wacom's driver or OpenTabletDriver?